schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 ```

-The preambles at the top specify `Stack` as the interpreter.
+The preambles at the top specify `stack`as the interpreter.
 It also specifies the dependencies the script uses.
 This would be downloaded and made available before the script runs.

 Make the script executable: